 - Don’t rush.
 Pay attention and read the message carefully.
 Bad guys will create a false sense of urgency by implying an immediate response is required.
 Don’t fall for it.
 If you are busy, don’t do anything with the message until you can really evaluate the authenticity.

 - Don’t reply.
-Not even to say stop sending me messages.
+Even if the content is lewd or inappropriate, do not reply to say stop sending me messages.
 Responding to the text verifies your phone number is active and shows you are willing to interact, which may lead to an increase in the unsolicited text messages you receive.
 And certainly, never send personal information to a suspicious text.
+Do not reply.
+Just delete the message.
+If you get a reply from someone else in a suspicious group text, do not reply to them either.
+Each reply just keeps the group text thread going.
+Delete it and move on.

 - Don’t click links.
 If you don’t know the sender, don’t open any links to websites or content they may include.
 This could lead to fake websites or allow malware to infect your device.
 If the message looks like a sender you know, and it says that you should click a link or call a number, don’t call or click.
 Instead, call the customer service number on your regular bill and ask if the message is legitimate.
 As in the case above, it may be an attempt to get personal information or scam you.